Lights, Camera, AbraCadabra: Setting the stage

 Harry Potter and the Prisoner of Azkaban (2004)

 The only Harry Potter film that does not feature Lord Voldemort is widely regarded as the best.
 Prisoner of Azkaban, directed by Alfonso Cuaron, was the first of the eight films to portray Hogwarts students dressed outside of their robes.
-It also significantly increased the stakes for the characters, resulting in a more darker universe than before.
+It increased the stakes for the characters, resulting in a more darker universe than before.

 Rowling’s already vast magical mythology is expanded by the dementors and their lethal kiss, the heroic gigantic Hippogriff, and a professor with a full-moon problem.
 Gary Oldman’s casting as Sirius Black was a wise one, and the young Daniel Radcliffe, Emma Watson, and Rupert Grint all show gradual progress in their performances.